The Role of Medication In Alcohol Addiction Recovery

 Naltrexone

-Alcohol makes you feel relaxed and euphoric.
-Naltrexone will diminish these feelings.
-As such, where someone does not require a detox, Naltrexone can be used to diminish the pleasurable effects of alcohol.
-Thus you take it an hour before drinking.
+Relaxation and euphoria are caused by alcohol.
+These feelings will be diminished by Naltrexone.
+As such, where a detox is not required, Naltrexone can be used to diminish the pleasurable effects of alcohol.
+Thus, it is taken an hour before drinking.

-The theory is that you will extinguish your desire to drink because you are not getting any pleasures from it.
-It only works if you drink seven days a week.
-A similar medication called Nalmefene, can be used for those who do not drink daily.
-One word of caution: Naltrexone and Nalmefene will not stop you getting drunk and they will not prevent a hangover.
+The theory is that the desire to drink will be extinguished because no pleasures from it are being received.
+It only works if seven days a week are consumed.
+A similar medication called Nalmefene can be used for those who do not drink daily.
+One word of caution: Getting drunk will not be prevented by Naltrexone and Nalmefene, and a hangover will not be prevented either.

 Acamprosate